 There are many teens on stage, too.
 Four rugged boys are there to play The Wickersham Brothers while five young ladies portray The Bird Girls.
 The town has really come together for this one.
 Theatergoers coo in delight when they find that teen Juliana Koziol’s Sour Kangaroo costume allows for a pouch from which a little girl – a Sweet Kangaroo? — occasionally pops her head.
 Young and “old” learn to work as a unit.

 How quiet the audience is when Horton the Elephant discovers the minuscule Whos; yes, there’s more in life than meets the eye, and there’s a great deal more to life if we’d only care to look.
-Many enjoy seeing the kids stretch out light blue sheets to represent McElligott’s Pool, and giggle when other kids emerge from behind and display boogie boards.
+Many enjoy seeing the kids stretch out light blue sheets to represent McElligott’s Pool, and giggle when other kids emerge from behind and display boogie boards (via page at dhead online).
 How they coo with glee when a real dog trots on stage!
 The program reveals that the cute puppy is named Cosmo Unger.
 Yeah, it’s never too early for kids to learn another truism about show business: someone can get cast just by knowing the director.

 The Circus McGurkus allows the kids to wear an extra set of colorful costumes.
 The song is so winning that the audience is moved to clap in unison.
 Once more, Newtown is coming together.